DistributedSystemsProject/AuthorizationServer/Readme.md

 3) After you receive the ticket from the server plus the response from the device, send another HTTP POST, this time to `/result` like in the file `example_second_request.json`

-It is safe to regenerate the key, before using it.

 # Testing the server

 It is possible to test the server with the file `test.lua`, it will go through the entire protocol and generate a log on the server.